abilandz/PH8124/Lecture_2/Lecture_2.md

 ```bash
 mkdir subdir_1 subdir_2 subdir_3
 ```
-will make 3 new subdirectories in your current working directory (check again by executing **ls -al**).
+will make three new subdirectories in your current working directory (check again its content by executing **ls -al**).

 We have been using so far only the already existing **Bash** or **Linux** commands.
 The simplest way to create your own command, with a rather limited functionality and flexibility but nevertheless quite convenient, is to use **Bash** built-in feature **alias**.
 If you are bored to type something lengthy again and again in the terminal, you can introduce shortcut for it, by using **alias**.
 For instance, you can abbreviate this lengthy input